smirarab/1kp/misc/README.md

 Some extra files and figures:

-- [annotations.csv](annotations.csv) : Mapping between 4-letter codes, species names, and a classification of species used to color figures in the paper
 - bestModel : the AA model chosen for each gene
 - filter-lb-aaand filter-lb-fna2aa : the name of sequences filtered by long branch filtering
 - FNA2AA-upp-masked-c12.fasta.mask10sites.mask33taxa.rates.csv : GTR+Alpha parameters for the 1st and 2nd codon positions for the